Loading...

 How to consume Chai, Puffed Rice without glucose spikes

-Be mindful of the quantity of chai and puffed rice you consume.
-Smaller servings can lead to smaller glucose increases.
+Reduce the quantity of chai and puffed rice you consume in one sitting.
+Smaller portions can lead to smaller glucose spikes.

 Stay Hydrated